dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-in-windows-forms-using-print-preview.md

      :::code language="vb" source="snippets/how-to-print-in-windows-forms-using-print-preview/vb/Form1.vb" id="string_declaration":::

-01. Set the <xref:System.Drawing.Printing.PrintDocument.DocumentName%2A> property to the document you wish to print, and open and read the document's contents to the string you added previously.
+01. Back in the `Click` event handler code, set the <xref:System.Drawing.Printing.PrintDocument.DocumentName%2A> property to the document you wish to print, and open and read the document's contents to the string you added previously.

      :::code language="csharp" source="snippets/how-to-print-in-windows-forms-using-print-preview/csharp/Form1.cs" id="open_and_read_document_contents_the_string":::